LPology/Simple-Ajax-Uploader/README.md

 ### API Reference - Cross-browser progress utilities ###

-These following are only applicable if the <code>progressUrl</code> property is set to the URL of uploadProgress.php:
+These following are only applicable if the <code>progressUrl</code> property is set to the URL of uploadProgress.php.

 <table>
     <thead>